Canadian-Wildlife-Federation/abfishpass/README.md

 stream_table = stream table name

 [WATERSHEDID 1] -> there will be one section for each watershed with a unique section name
 watershed_id = watershed id to process
-output_schema = output schema name
+nhn_watershed_id = nhn watershed id to process output_schema = output schema name
 fish_observation_data = zip file containing fish observation data

 [WATERSHEDID 2] -> there will be one section for each watershed with a unique section name
 watershed_id = watershed id to process
-output_schema = output schema name
+nhn_watershed_id = nhn watershed id to process output_schema = output schema name
 fish_observation_data = zip file containing fish observation data